eth-sri/securify/README.md

 Adding a `--truffle` flag should allow Securify to run over Truffle project in which dependencies have already been installed (so run `npm install` before if need be).
 Without this flag, the project is compiled using `solc`.
 Add a `-h` to obtain the full list of options.
+In particular, if the user wants to receive compilation information from Truffle, he should add the `-v` flag.

+If one wants to receive JSON output, the docker supports a `--json` flag that will suppress the pretty output and return JSON instead.
+Make sure to add the `-q` flag if no progress information should be displayed, hence resulting in pure JSON output.
 The indices of the lines matched are 0-based, meaning that a match to line `i` means that the `i+1`th line is matched.
 In particular, the first line has an index of 0.

-Alternatively, add the `--pretty` flag in order to get clang style output rather than JSON based output.

 ### Tests